 Don’t be afraid to say no.

 Just because you agreed to meet a contractor for a scheduled appointment or consultation, doesn’t mean you’re obligated to sign a contract.
 If you feel uncomfortable for any reason, ask the contractor to leave.

 Roof Replacement Experts You Can Trust

 At Long Roofing, we’re proud of our reputation for skill, safety and reliability.
 Our whole roof system is backed by a 50-year, non-prorated, transferable warranty and a 100% satisfaction guarantee.

 We build trust and peace of mind into every roof we install.
-Give us a call at 844-602-LONG or contact us online today.
+Contact us online today.

 Interested in Long Home Products?